oroinc/documentation/commerce/admin_guide/payment/payment_rules.rst

    #) Select the payment currency.

+      .. important:: When setting a payment rule for the PayPal integration, make sure to select the currency that PayPal supports, otherwise the payment will not be processed.
+For the list of currencies supported by PayPal, refer to the :ref:`Currency and Currency Codes <admin-guide--payment--paypal-currency>` section.

    #) Select **Stop Further Rule Processing** if you would like to prevent applying other payment rules with lower priority.

 #.
 In the **Destinations** section, add one or more destinations to apply this payment rule for.
 The payment rule applies when the billing address matches the provided destination(s).
 To add a destination: